NethServer/nethserver-getmail/README.rst

 * ``VirusCheck``: if ``enabled``, check downloaded messages for virus using amavis clamd instance
 * ``SpamCheck``: if ``enabled``, check downloaded messaged for SPAM using spamc
 * ``Retriever``: can be any getmail retriever, see `Getmail official doc <http://pyropus.ca/software/getmail/documentation.html>`_
-    Retrievers available in web interface:
+    Retrievers available in the web interface:

     * ``SimplePOP3Retriever``
     * ``SimplePOP3SSLRetriever``